gunet/cert-req/README.md

   - `encrypt-file`: Encrypt the file provided in the `FILE` environment variable with the `PASSPHRASE` (or we will request it) with symmetrical encryption.
 The resulting file will get a `.aes` extension
   - `decrypt-file`: Decrypt the file with symmetrical encryption.
 For the output file we remove the `.aes` extension.
 If it does not exist, we fail.
   - `self-sign`: Create a CA and self-sign a certificate.
 The certs folder will include the CSR and private key will be in $PWD/certs.
+  - `resign`: Re-sign the server certificate using the existing CA.
 * Passphrase:
   - Generally, the passphrase will be requested.
   - If an environment variable called `PASSPHRASE` is present then that will be used